-- The direct effect describes the mechanism by which aerosols scatter and absorb solar radiation, thus altering the radiation balance of the earth-atmosphere system.
+- The direct effect describes the mechanism by which aerosols scatter and absorb radiation, thus altering the radiation balance of the earth-atmosphere system.

 - The indirect effect describes how aerosols alter the microphysical (and hence the radiation-relevant) properties, the quantity as well as lifespan of clouds.